Persian Handicrafts

 history of Persian carpets

-persian-rug (kilim)Since long ago, Iranians had a long history in the field of weaving handwoven Persian Carpet Designs and using taste and art in their handicrafts.
+persian-rug (kilim)Since long ago, Iranians had a long history in the field of weaving handwoven Iranian carpet designs and using taste and art in their handicrafts.
 Iran is the cradle of art and culture, it has many different and old objects in most of the world’s famous museums.
 Carpet is one of the Iranian handicrafts, that is famous all over the world for its quality, design, and pattern, and has attracted the attention of many experts around the world.
 Persian rugs, this valuable hand-woven, brings in large amounts of foreign currency to the country every year and helps its economy.
+Persian Carpet

 Greek historians have mentioned in their books that Iranians spread carpets under their beds to make their beds soft.
-Suisse’s Chinese calendar in the Sassanid period mentions Iranian woolen carpet as an imported product to China.
+Suisse’s Chinese calendar in the Sassanid period mentions Iranian woollen carpets as an imported product to China.
 The famous Baharestan carpet in Tisphon’s Palace has also had a wide reflection in Islamic literature due to its stunning beauty.
+Persian Carpet

-Iranian carpets are very famous all over the world and it can be safely said that all developed countries use this carpet in their homes.
-The reason for the popularity of Iranian carpets can be pointed to its well-made and good quality, and on Iranian carpets, you can usually see very beautiful shapes and signs that are engraved on those carpets.
+Iranian handmade rugs are very famous all over the world and it can be safely said that all developed countries use this carpet in their homes.
+The reason for the popularity of Iranian carpets can be that they are well-made and good quality, and on Iranian carpets, you can usually see very beautiful shapes and signs that are engraved on those carpets.

-To recognize the Persian Carpet, one should pay attention to its design and map so that the most original and native designs are used.
+To recognize the Persian pictorial carpet, one should pay attention to its design and map so that the most original and native designs are used.

 Many designs are used in the weaving of Iranian carpets, each of which has its beauty.
 Shah Abbasi design, the design of ancient works and Islamic architecture, which is inspired by the motifs and decorative shapes of buildings, Islami design, Afshan design, Betejjah design, Vagira design, tree design, Turkmen design, Shikargah design, Gol Farang design, frame design, vase design, entwined fish design, mihrabi design, mahramat design, geometric design, tribal and nomadic design, integrated design and adapted design are among the designs that are used for the weaving of authentic Iranian carpets.

-Persian KilimsColor is one of the most important factors for distinguishing Sareh from Nasreh.
-Iranian carpets with extraordinary coloring and high quality, compared to other carpets, are quite clear and can be used to recognize the authenticity of Iranian carpets.
+Persian KilimsColour is one of the most important factors for distinguishing Sareh from Nasreh.
+Iranian carpets with extraordinary colouring and high quality, compared to other carpets, are quite clear and can be used to recognize the authenticity of Iranian carpets.

-Iranian carpets have a lot of elegance in design and color, which is one of the beautiful elements in this handicraft.
-Iranian weavers always used natural dyes such as runas, chamomile flowers, grape leaves, pomegranate skin, walnut skin, sumac, saffron, beetroot, mulberry tree leaves, fig leaves, sparks, and indigo, so that these colors of higher quality were added to Iranian carpets over time.
+Iranian carpets have a lot of elegance in design and colour, which is one of the beautiful elements of this handicraft.
+Iranian weavers always used natural dyes such as runas, chamomile flowers, grape leaves, pomegranate skin, walnut skin, sumac, saffron, beetroot, mulberry tree leaves, fig leaves, sparks, and indigo, so that these colours of higher quality were added to Iranian carpets over time.
 Give a beautiful effect.

-It should be noted that the use of natural colors causes Iranian carpets to undergo the least color change over time and not lose their quality when exposed to sunlight.
+It should be noted that the use of natural colours causes Iranian carpets to undergo the least colour change over time and not lose their quality when exposed to sunlight.

 *BUY ONLINE PERSIAN CARPET*